-Directive Description -store-license- pool-credentials " <lim_url> <lim pool_name=""> <lim pool="" pwd=""> <proxy url=""> <proxy user=""> <proxy pwd="">"</proxy></proxy></proxy></lim></lim></lim_url> Stores your LIM license pool credentials so that Fortify Static Code Analyzer uses the LIM for licensing.
-The proxy information is optional.
-Fortify Static Code Analyzer stores the pool password and the proxy credentials provided with this directive in the fortify-sca.properties file as encrypted data.
-If your license pool credentials change after you have installed Fortify Static Code Analyzer, you can run this directive again to save the new credentials.
-Example: sourceanalyzer -store-license-pool-credentials "https:// <ip_address>/LIM.REST.API TeamA mypassword" Associated Property Names:</ip_address> com.fortify.sca.lim.Url com.fortify.sca.lim.PoolName com.fortify.sca.lim.PoolPassword com.fortify.sca.lim.ProxyUrl com.fortify.sca.lim.ProxyUsername com.fortify.sca.lim.ProxyPassword -clear-license- pool-credentials Removes the LIM license pool credentials from the fortify- sca.properties file.
-If your license pool credentials change, you can remove them with this directive, and then use the -store-license- pool-credentials directive to save the new credentials. -request- detached-lease <duration></duration> Requests a detached lease from the LIM license pool for exclusive use on this system for the specified duration (in minutes).
+LIM directive Description "https:// <ip_address>:<port> TeamA mypassword"</port></ip_address> Associated property names: com.fortify.sca.lim.Url com.fortify.sca.lim.PoolName com.fortify.sca.lim.PoolPassword com.fortify.sca.lim.ProxyUrl com.fortify.sca.lim.ProxyUsername com.fortify.sca.lim.ProxyPassword -clear-license-pool- credentials Removes the LIM license pool credentials from the fortify- sca.properties file.
+If your license pool credentials change, you can remove them with this directive, and then use the -store-license- pool-credentials directive to save the new credentials. -request-detached- lease <duration></duration> Requests a detached lease from the LIM license pool for exclusive use on this system for the specified duration (in minutes).
 This enables you to run Fortify Static Code Analyzer even when disconnected from your corporate intranet.

-Directive Description Note: To use this directive, the license pool must be configured to allow detached leases. -release- detached-lease Releases a detached lease back to the license pool.
+Note: To use this directive, the license pool must be configured to allow detached leases. -release-detached- lease Releases a detached lease back to the license pool.

-Specifying Files and Directories
+Specifying files and directories

 File specifiers are expressions that allow you to pass a long list of files or a directory to Fortify Static Code Analyzer using wildcard characters.
-Fortify Static Code Analyzer recognizes two types of wildcard characters: a single asterisk character (\) matches part of a file name, and double asterisk characters (\\) recursively matches directories.
+Fortify Static Code Analyzer recognizes two types of wildcard characters: a single asterisk character () matches part of a file name, and double asterisk characters () recursively matches directories.
 You can specify one or more files, one or more file specifiers, or a combination of files and file specifiers.